fwiffo/seedfinder-beam/README.md

 This mode ignores search parameters other than seed range, radius and timeout.

-You can load it later with the --input flag.
-Using the --input flag will ignore the search radius, seed range and timeout instead reading verified quad hut seeds from the provided Avro file.
+You can load it later with the `--input` flag.
+Using the `--input` flag will ignore the search radius (for witch huts only), seed range and timeout.
+Instead, it will read verified quad hut seeds from the provided Avro file.
 Seeds can be further narrowed down with any of the other search parameters.

 ## Note on Minecraft versions